Business Valuation Methods legal issues that may need a family attorney

 A buyer would look at this “minimum risk” business earning $86,500 and compare it to other ways of investing his or her money to earn $86,500 per year.
-A near no risk investment like a savings account or Bank bill might pay about 4% to 8% a year.
+A near-no-risk investment like Junior stocks and shares ISA or Bank bill might pay about 4% to 8% a year.
 At the 8% rate, for someone to earn the same $86,500 per year that the magic amusement machine earns, an investment of $1,081,250 ($1,081,250*8%= $86,500) would be required.
 Therefore, the amusement machine business value is in the area of $1,081,250.
-It is an equivalent investment in terms of risk and return to the savings account or bank bill except in the real business world you are taking a risk and you do need to receive or pay a wage to operate the business.
+It is an equivalent investment in terms of risk and returns to the savings account or bank bill except in the real business world you are taking a risk and you do need to receive or pay a wage to operate the business.

 At the 20% (low risk) rate, for someone to earn the same $86,500 per year that the magic amusement machine earns, an investment of $432,500 ($432,500*20%= $86,500) would be required.
 Therefore, the amusement machine business value is in the area of $432,500.